Electrical and Electronic Engineering MEng

 Dedicated personal tutor

 If you need a bit of extra help with certain skills such as academic writing, English, maths or statistics, our Academic Tutors offer workshops, drop-in sessions and one-to-one appointments to help our students achieve their potential.
-You can receive advice and guidance on all aspects of the IT systems provided by the University from our IT.
+You can receive advice and guidance on all aspects of the IT systems provided by the University.

 Workload